Marine aquaculture — Strategic Scorecard

 -

-DT01Information Asymmetry & Verification Friction 2View DT01 attribute detailsModerate-Low Information Asymmetry.
+DT01Information Asymmetry & Verification Friction 2 solutions 2View DT01 attribute detailsModerate-Low Information Asymmetry.
 Large-scale aquaculture, which accounts for the majority of global trade volume, now operates under rigorous auditing standards and standardized digital data reporting.
 While smallholder fragmentation remains, the implementation of precision farming software is creating higher visibility for investors and auditors regarding mortality rates and feed conversion ratios.

 - Metric: Major publicly traded aquaculture firms now report operational KPIs with over 90% accuracy verified by third-party sustainability audits.